kwema-inc/kwema-integrations-challenge/README.md

 ## General Instructions
 - You can use any backend programming language you are comfortable with (e.g., Node.js, Python, Java, etc.).
 - You may use GitHub API integration either via REST or GraphQL, but the output API must be REST.
-- Document your code and add explanatory comments where necessary.
+- Your code needs to be documented and explaines where necessary.
 - Include a `README.md` file with instructions on how to run your solution and any important details.

 ## Challenge Description

 Imagine that you are part of a fictional company that is building an advanced analytics platform for developers' GitHub profiles.
 Your task is to create a system that can extract meaningful insights from a user's GitHub profile.
 By evaluating their open-source contributions, your system will provide valuable information about their coding practices, preferred languages, and overall activity.

-### Part1: RESTful API and Data Processing
+### Part 1: RESTful API and Data Processing

 You need to create an endpoint that can be queried to get insights into a GitHub profile by passing the GitHub username as a parameter.
 This endpoint will retrieve detailed insights from a specific GitHub user's profile.
 The response should include the following information: